Medieval and Early Modern Studies (Canterbury and Paris)

-A first or upper-second class honours degree in an appropriate subject or equivalent.
+A first or second class honours degree in an appropriate subject or equivalent.

 All applicants are considered on an individual basis and additional qualifications, professional qualifications and relevant experience may also be taken into account when considering applications.